top of page

 This aligns with the wider philosophy of the organisation, which emphasises life skills such as respect, discipline, perseverance, and self-control alongside physical training.

-Sessions in the Junior Instructor Training Programme are very different from a standard class the students currently take part in.
-The sessions take place for a couple of hours once a month, usually on the first weekend of the month at either the Bury or Swinton Centres.
-In the sessions those going through the programme combine practical training, teaching fundamentals and theory, mentoring, as well as giving them the opportunity to practice teaching techniques with their peers.
+Sessions in the Junior Instructor Training Programme are very different from a standard class.
+They take place for a couple of hours once a month, usually on the first weekend of the month at either the Bury or Swinton Centres.
+In these sessions, participants combine practical training, teaching fundamentals, theory, mentoring, and the opportunity to practice teaching techniques with their peers.

-All of this is overseen by Master Parkinson and Master V Smythe, and assisted by current instructors.
-The aim of the sessions is to arm the students with the knowledge and skills that they can take back to their own classes and help their own Instructor to deliver the classes, by assisting with warm up sessions, and helping new students settle into Martial Arts.
+All of this is overseen by Master Parkinson and Master V Smythe, assisted by current instructors.
+The aim is to arm students with the knowledge and skills they can take back to their own classes.
+They help their own Instructor deliver the classes by assisting with warm-up sessions and helping new students settle into Martial Arts.

 1. Assisting in Real Classes